AxelGard/cira/README.md

 To see what more you can do check out the [wiki](https://github.com/AxelGard/cira/wiki).

-I also have an example of how to build a [index fund trader with cira](https://axelgard.github.io/blog/cira/2020/08/20/cira-index-fund.html) or check out [paper-trader](https://github.com/AxelGard/paper-trader) for my usage of cira.
+I also have an example of how to build a [index fund trader with cira](https://axelgard.github.io/blog/cira/2020/12/23/cira-v2.html).

 ## Versioning & News